PrestaShop/prestashop-specs/content/1.7/back-office/shipping/carriers/carriers-listing.md

  The action can be canceled by clicking on the cross or on the cancel button.
  After clicking on "Delete" button, the carrier is deleted and a successful message is displayed "Successful deletion."

+ ### Search

+The search button is disabled as long as there are less than 2 carriers in the list.

+A search can be done by ID, name, delay, status (drop-down menu), free shipping (drop-down) and position.
+It's possible to sort the list by carriers or by search in an ascending or descending way.
+After clicking on "search", the "search" button is disabled and a "reset" button is displayed.
+If there is no results for the search done, the following message is displayed: "No records found".
+When clicking on "reset", the search is removed and all the results are displayed.

  ### Bulk actions

 The Bulk actions button is enabled only if at least one row of the list is selected.
-Clicking on the _Bulk actions_ button allows users to perform bulk actions for selected stores (using the checkboxes).
+Clicking on the _Bulk actions_ button allows users to perform bulk actions for selected carriers (using the checkboxes).
 A user can:

 - Select all/Unselect all: this button will select/unselect all the checkboxes at the beginning of each row of the listing.
 - Enable/Disable selection: this button will either enable or disable the selected carriers.